makerbase-mks/MKS-H43/README.md

 ## Customize MKS H43 UI and function
 If you want to customize your own UI on MKS H43, or modify some functions, you can using the "DGUS designer" to make it:
-1. Download the two folders "MKS_H43_DGUS" and "MKS_H43_Tool" from GitHub.
+1. Download the two folders "MKS_H43_DGUS" and "MKS_H43_Tool" from https://github.com/makerbase-mks/MKS-H43-firmware.
 2. In the "MKS_H43_Tool" folder, unzip the DGUS designer, find "DGUS Tool V7.597.exe" and run it directly.
 Open the .hmi file in the "MKS_H43_DGUS" folder through the designer, you can directly open the H43 interface project.
 3. Open "MKS_H43_DGUS", find the folder DWIN_SET and open it.
 4. Modify the corresponding name and replace the picture you have prepared.